GCSEBiology

 View mark scheme hint

-Discuss the relationship between light intensity and photosynthesis rate, including limiting factors.
+Discuss the relationship between light intensity and the rate of photosynthesis, including limiting factors.

 What is meant by the term 'chlorophyll'?
 [2 marks]